david30-maker/student_dashboard_api/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-Special thanks to TechProNG for this opportunity
+Special thanks to TechProsNG for this opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>